-Includes effluent that doesn't go to the river; either it is diverted to the reclaimed system for irrigation or to recharge basins located outside the river channel.
-1 Excluding days with stormwater, the volume of only effluent flowing past Trico Road is as follows: 2013 = 26,800 AF; 2014 = 13,400 AF; 2015 = 2,100 AF
+- Includes effluent that doesn't go to the river; either it is diverted to the reclaimed system for irrigation or to recharge basins located outside the river channel. - Excluding days with stormwater, the volume of only effluent flowing past Trico Road is: 2013 = 26,800 AF; 2014 = 13,400 AF; 2015 = 2,100 AF; 2016 = 3,400 AF

-2013 - 2015 WATER BUDGET
+2013 - 2016 WATER BUDGET

-Effluent inputs were reduced by 10% in 2015.
-This is largely because more water was diverted, before release into the river, to supply nearby basins with water to recharge local aquifers.
+Effluent provides most of the flow in the river.
+Effluent releases from Agua Nueva have decreased for two reasons.
+First, the 2014 facility upgrade resulted in some wastewater being redirected to Tres Rios and released further downstream.
+Second, more effluent was diverted, before release into the river, into nearby basins to recharge local aquifers.
+Effluent inputs were reduced by 10% in 2015 and 8% in 2016 from the 2013 baseline.
 Total inputs, however, have increased with higher volumes of stormwater.
-Even with greater inputs, recharge has increased significantly, likely from increased infiltration rates in the riverbed after improved water quality.
+Even with greater inputs, recharge has increased significantly, likely from higher infiltration rates into the riverbed after improved water quality.
 Increased infiltration has also reduced the amount of water that flows past Trico Road.
 Exact volumes of water diverted for agriculture and used by wetland vegetation are not known.
-Reported here are the volumes that were treated as constants in the calculations of recharge that occurs along the river.
+These volumes are treated as constants in the calculations of recharge that occurs along the river.